 The timeline is very important, this is exactly how your chronological order is equally important hence you should match everything else with detailed attention to everything mentioned in the resume.
 The order of timeline as well as the amount of time spent there and every minor detail.
 There is a reason for all of this, first – it might reflect in your interview and a smart recruiter can catch it on spot or later whenever you give your CV either online or hard copy, it brings them easy access to both from where they can verify your credibility and honesty.

 4. Describe Your Work

-Get into details, when it comes to telling about your work, things you learned, you explored and want to do now after doing all this.
-This is more of an opportunity to bring your strength and ambitions in spotlight.
+Get into details, when it comes to telling about your work, things you learned, you explored, and want to do now after doing all this.
+This is more of an opportunity to bring your strength and ambitions in the spotlight.
 You can enlist your achievements in detail, this is where you can put in pointers rather, whatever you cannot mention or talk about during your interview.

 5. Take advantage of additional sections

 Fill up the sections available there and take full advantage of showcasing your skills, experiences in detail but do not write a thesis.
-It is applicable everywhere, when you are writing your summary, 5 years goals or previous 10 years’ working experience – try to be precise; highlight every positive thing and summary means summary, so keep it short and readable.
+It is applicable everywhere, when you are writing your summary, 5 years goals, or previous 10 years’ working experience – try to be precise; highlight every positive thing and summary means a summary, so keep it short and readable.
 Recruiters have to skim which is why making everything in pointers is highly recommended, as they have to go through hundreds of resumes a day and receive even more hundreds on daily basis.

 6. Personalize your LinkedIn URL

-LinkedIn allows us to customize our URL attached with our profiles and can be changed to your name, username or company’s name with numeric digits.
+LinkedIn allows us to customize our URL attached with our profiles and can be changed to your name, username, or company’s name with numeric digits.
 It makes your profile appear complete and recruiters prefer sharing such profile URLs which have everything mentioned on top and you do not have to struggle for finding anything.